 What to see, what are the admission hours, what are the prices, how to get there and what to see?
 Of course, there is plenty of information on this subject: you can choose from guides, local websites (although not always available in English), blogs, vlogs and many other sources, but for Japan I strongly recommend www.japan-guide.com.
-This is a great website equipped with maps, guides and description of places worth to visit.
-You can find there current opening times, ticket prices, descriptions of monuments, photos and maps of public transport connections.
+This is a great website equipped with maps, guides and description of places worth visiting.
+You can find their current opening times, ticket prices, descriptions of monuments, photos and maps of public transport connections.
 On their website, you can find the following description: “Our goal is to provide comprehensive, up-to-date information on travel and living in Japan, first hand from Japan”.

 For me, it is primarily a source of inspiration, an incentive to visit many places of existence that I have not known until now.
 This site also has a discussion forum that also contains a lot of valuable information and popularity ranking.
 Thanks to this, it is easier to choose what to see if you can’t see everything.
 I sincerely recommend using this portal, because the information appears to be comprehensive.
 On my blog, I will not use any resources of this website, as it is not allowed.
-I can only advice you to visit it when you are planning to visit Japan.
+I can only advise you to visit it when you are planning to visit Japan.

 My Next post

 My next post will be dedicated to our Japan – tailor-made Travel Plan.